 in Implementing a Service Change

-are borne by the Customers of the Relevant Customer Class(es) as [Investment Charges], [irrespective (in the case of Costs within paragraph (a) and (b)) of whether the Service Change is Implemented].
+are borne by the Customers of the Relevant Customer Class(es) as [Investment Charges], [irrespective (in the case of Costs within paragraph [(a) and] (b)) of whether the Service Change is Implemented].

 The CDSP is authorised by all Parties to amend the DSC Service Description in accordance with this paragraph [2].